ember-intl/ember-intl/docs/ember-intl/src/docs/quickstart.md

 > [!NOTE]
 >
-> You can also use `.yml` or `.json`.
+> You can also use `.yml` or `.json` to define translations.
 Here is the JSON equivalent of the YAML code above.
 >
 > ::: code-group
 >